RonchiTech/MedSpecializedEntranceExam/README.md

 ### `git clone https://github.com/RonchiTech/MedSpecializedEntranceExam.git`

-extract it and then open the file using your favorite text editor.
+Extract the file and then click the first folder, and after that you'll going to see another folder with the same name.
+Open that using your favorite text editor.

-To install the necessary dependencies, you need to open cmd and be sure that the path is aligned with the project path.
+To install the necessary dependencies, you need to open cmd.
+Be sure that the path you see on your cmd is the exact path of folder.
 Then type:

 ### `npm install`

-if the Sass/Scss is not working properly, you could try uninstalling then reinstall it
+Iff the Sass/Scss is not working properly, you could try uninstalling then reinstall it

 ### `npm uninstall node-sass`